Skip to Main Content

 Truth

-Truth is the foundation of research and learning.
+Seeking the truth is the foundation of research and learning.
 Students who value the truth make every effort to make sure their essays and research projects are truthful and based on reliable sources.
 Whatever you write as a student makes a real impact on what your professors and classmates think about various issues in the world, so the truth is paramount.
 Valuing the truth requires balancing three habits of mind: skepticism about claims you encounter, openness to new ideas, and humility when analyzing and sharing information.
 Humility and openness are required because very often our research questions do not have clear answers yet, and in these cases it is most truthful to acknowledge that researchers disagree and have multiple explanations and arguments related to a topic.

-One of the riskiest aspects of using AI for learning and research purposes is that it can make factual errors, and it also might not give you adequate sources to back up the responses it provides.
+One of the riskiest aspects of using AI for learning and research purposes is that it can make factual errors, and it also might not give you adequate sources to back up the responses it provides (14, 15, 16, 17).
 When using AI, you must be constantly critical and skeptical of the output it gives you.
 AI chatbots can often respond with misinformation and misleading statements, but presented in a very confident-sounding tone.
 If you are not familiar with a topic, it can be very difficult to detect if the AI system made an error, often called a hallucination.
 In addition, even though AI chatbots provide links to websites to support their responses, sometimes they choose the wrong websites as sources, and sometimes they misinterpret what a web resource intends to communicate.
 Thus, it is necessary to check additional authoritative sources in order to fact-check and verify the sources that an AI-system provides.
 Students who value the truth will put their full effort into verifying any information coming from AI.

 AI often uses an overly confident tone, but when you write about research yourself, it can actually be more truthful to admit uncertainty.
 There are plenty of academic topics where there are open questions and unclear evidence, so when you are not sure whether information is true or not, it is important to describe research using special kinds of phrases called qualifying expressionswhich allow you to be more honest about the level of certainty among researchers.
 For example, instead of saying "this data definitely proves this problem exists," it might be more truthful to say something more like this: "This data strongly indicates that this problem exists."
 Thus, if ultimately this claim was wrong, at least your original language demonstrated humility and awareness that you might be wrong when you used the phrase "strongly indicates."